 To gain admission to a Master’s program, you need to hold a Bachelor’s degree with a minimum of 180 ECTS points or the equivalent qualification from an internationally recognized university.
 Individual universities will decide whether or not a particular foreign Bachelor’s degree is valid or not, and may also have further requirements for foreign students such as an entrance exam.
 There is no independent body responsible for recognition of these qualifications for admission to university programs.

 Universities of Teacher Education (UTE) require students to hold a matura/maturité, an EDK-recognised teaching diploma, or a degree from a university of applied sciences for the Bachelor course.
 If you want to teach at upper secondary level you must hold a Master’s degree in one or two school subjects.

 Language skills for admission to Swiss university

-You should be able to speak the teaching language of the university (French, German or Italian) to a reasonable standard, although some Master’s programmes are taught in English.
+You should be able to speak the teaching language of the university (French, German or Italian) to a reasonable standard, although some Master’s programs are taught in English.
 You may be asked to sit a language test or gain a language certificate before being accepted into a course.
 Some universities offer free language courses for foreign students during the summer holidays and/or during the academic year.
-Others offer low-cost language courses through their language centres.
+Others offer low-cost language courses through their language centers.